bkuropa/PyPoll/README.md

 -   Candidate x, who received recieved x% of the vote and "y" number of votes.

 ## Election Audit Summary
 The following script is an efficient and user-friendly method of counting votes electronically and summarizing the outcome both by voter and each county involved in the process.
+This script can accept any voting result that is contained in a .csv file.
+Currently, the input must be in a three column form (Ballot, county, candidate) but with an input-based modification, the software could handle the output style from different locations.
+That being said, the output will still show "candidate" and "county" information exclusively.